 The US is one of the worst countries in the world as far as digital privacy is concerned.
-Mass surveillance from agencies puts citizens at constant threat of being monitored from authorities, so the risk of privacy violations is ever-present.
+Mass surveillance from agencies puts citizens at constant threat of being monitored by authorities, so the risk of privacy violations is ever-present.

-Moreover, it isn’t out of the question that NSA can ask US-based VPN providers to retain some logs so they can continue their surveillance operations without any obstacles in their way.
+Moreover, it isn’t out of the question that NSA can ask US-based VPNs to retain some logs so they can continue their surveillance operations without any obstacles in their way.

-There are many features that differentiate a reliable VPN from a poor one.
+There are many features that differentiate a reliable VPN service from a poor one.
 These features often include server network, speed, and privacy features.

 With the passage of time, the jurisdiction in which a VPN is based has become an important factor when discussing the best VPN services.
 The following VPNs are all located in safe non-US jurisdictions and can be counted on to keep your privacy intact:

-Surfshark is worthy of being considered the best non US VPN.
-It is based in British Virgin Islands, which is a territory having no ties with US surveillance agencies or the Five Eyes.
+Surfshark is worthy of being considered one of the best VPNs based outside the US.
+It is based in the British Virgin Islands, which is a territory having no ties with US surveillance agencies of the Five Eyes.

 For more information, read our Surfshark review.

 NordVPN is one of the safest VPN providers you can opt for, owing to the fact that the provider is based in Panama.
 Therefore, you can rest assured that your data will not be logged by this VPN service.